 We didn’t exactly chastise ourselves and say ‘we must do better’ but we did pay closer attention to that area as our month in Thailand began immediately after Vietnam.

-Some people will look at our statistics and think ‘those are rookie numbers’ while others will grimace and think we’ve wildly overspent.
+Some people will look at our statistics and think they are rookie numbers while others will grimace and think we’ve wildly overspent!

-The pie chart shows how much each category cost us as a percentage of our overall projected budget.
-We were happy we came in just around our expected budget because can say we left no stone unturned!
+The pie chart shows how much each category cost us as a percentage of our overall projected budget for 1 month traveling in Vietnam.

 Further Vietnam Reading